Faviobrntn/jquery-mentionable/README.md

 * *position* : a position of user list: left, bottom, and right.
 * *name* : the name of the field you want to use.
 Default: name
 * *image_url* : the name of the field you want to use.
 Default: image_url
+* *tag* : the name of the field you want to use in order to autocomplete the 'user mention'.
+Default: property 'name'

 The following example creates a mentionable text area which will parse a string via 'filter' query parameter when 3 or more characters are typed.
 ```javascript